Browser issue

 working-age population

 The working-age population consists of New Zealand residents who are aged 15 and over, are civilians (for example not military), and are not institutionalised.
+This group includes those who are employed and those who are actively seeking employment.
+This group does not include students and retirees who are not seeking work.

 write-offs